ccoutant/dwarf-locations/005-locations-on-stack.md

 >     implicit value description (see Section 2.5.2.3); the offset is from the
 >     least significant bit of the source value.
 >
-> For both of the above operations, when the second stack entry `B` is a
-> composite location, the operation forms a new composite location by
-> concatenating the two locations, appending the `S` bytes (or bits)
-> described by `A` to the composite location `B`, and replacing the top
-> two stack entries with the new composite location.
+> 3. `DW_OP_piece_end`
 >
-> When there is only one element on the stack, or the second entry is not
+>     The `DW_OP_piece_end` operation terminates a composition operation by
-> a composite location, the operation converts the location on the top of
+>     converting the partial composite location description on top of the
-> the stack to a composite covering the `S` bytes (or bits).
+>     stack to a complete composite location description.
+This operation
+>     is necessary only if the location description is not at the end of
+>     the DWARF expression; otherwise, the conversion is implicit.
+>
 >
 > _`DW_OP_bit_piece` is used instead of `DW_OP_piece` when the piece to be
 > assembled into a value or assigned to is not byte-sized or is not at the